geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Create and publish a Layer from mosaic indexes:
 -----------------------------------------------

 After the previous steps it is also be possible to create a layer that represents the spatial indexes of the mosaic.
-This is an useful features when is required to handle large dataset of Mosaics with High Resolutions granules, the user can easilly get the footprints of the Images.
+This is an useful features when is required to handle large dataset of Mosaics with High Resolutions granules, the user can easily get the footprints of the Images.
 In this case will be rendered only the geometries stored on the indexes tables.

 Step 1: add a postgis datastore:
 ````````````````````````````````